fsce1/Survivors/AC2- Problem Solving/GDD.md

 # Game Mechanics

 # Health
+My initial idea is to have an integer-based health system, where you deal 1 damage and enemies deal 1 damage by default.
+When upgrades are applied, they are simple iterations (adding one to the current number) to the stat.
+This makes it simple to see these stats, as the number of upgrades is equal to the stat (damage, maxHealth, etc.).
 # Interactive Objects
 Scattered throughout the level, there are player upgrades.
 These cost kills to pick up (starting at 10 and increasing by 5 each time), and make your character more powerful.
 Different weapons are also pickups in the map, though they don't cost any money to acquire. they will be placed further out from the spawn point depending on the quality of the weapon (you start with a pistol, then shotgun, then machine gun, etc.)